DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 08.07.:
 - 08:30 mono went off when first catalytic cycle started; took 2 hours to solve problem
 - however by this, the in-situ experiment had to be aborted
+- 17:30: the MFCs are all not properly calibrated.
+All flows are only about one third of the specification in mL/min on the control and display panels.
+The reduction and catalysis from the first night is useless because of bad flows.

 # start of day shift at 7:30 #